About Steve

 thisoldhouse logo.png

-I hosted PBS’s This Old House for fourteen years, from 1989 through 2003, during which the show rose to the top of PBS's list of most-watched ongoing series.
-I was honored with a 1997-1998 Daytime Emmy Award, and received a total of nine nominations for Outstanding Service Show Host and the show received 16 Emmys.
-In 2022, I received a Lifetime Achievement Emmy for my work on the show.
+Steve hosted PBS’s This Old House for fourteen years, from 1989 through 2003, during which the show rose to the top of PBS's list of most-watched ongoing series.
+He was honored with a 1997-1998 Daytime Emmy Award, and received a total of nine nominations for Outstanding Service Show Host and the show received 16 Emmys.
+In 2022, Steve received a Lifetime Achievement Emmy for his work.

 renovation nation logo.png

 In 2007 Discovery Communications launched Planet Green, a network dedicated to programs about sustainability.
-I was brought on as producer and host for Renovation Nation, a one-hour show about green building and renovation.
-Over the next two years we shot 66 episodes.
+Steve was brought on as producer and host for Renovation Nation, a one-hour show about green building and renovation.
+Over the next two years he shot 66 episodes all across the country.

 saveourhistorylogo

-From 2004 through 2007, I was host and producer for 13 1-hour episodes for Save Our History.
+From 2004 through 2007, Steve was host and producer for 13 1-hour episodes for Save Our History.
 Here are excerpts from two of the best:

 thelastnavlogo.png

-I made my television debut on PBS’s Adventure Series with the documentary film The Last Navigator based on my book by the same title.
+Steve made his television debut on PBS’s Adventure Series with the documentary film The Last Navigator based on his book by the same title.
+A revised edition of the book with lots of new pictures is available now from Abbeville Press or Amazon or Barnes and Noble.

 LastNav-03.png